How JPMorgan could not save Italy's problem bank

 The death knell for JPMorgan's rescue sounded on Dec.
 4 when Italians effectively cast a vote of no confidence in Renzi, rejecting his constitutional reforms in a referendum.
 He quit, setting the stage for months of political instability and scaring off potential investors in Monte dei Paschi.

-The government crisis effectively sunk the bank's final hope: a 1-billion-euro investment by Qatar's sovereign wealth fund never materialized.
+The government crisis effectively sunk the bank's final hope: a 1-billion-euro investment by Qatar's sovereign wealth fund never materialised.

 Sources close to the consortium of investment banks said they worked very hard to salvage the deal, but the referendum was the final nail in the coffin.